jennytong34/ML_LR_OCR_effects_NZ/README.md

 This project is aimed at looking at these effects from a quantitative point of views using Linear Regression in Supervised ML.
 It only acts as a tool for a mere economics student to learn and understand the market and does not exhibit any political opinions as such! :)

 Welcome!

+Update 230222:

+New file: OCR.ipynb

+In the file, you will find coef and R Square of